 Sugar — Refined sugar promotes inflammatory responses in the body and is counterproductive to healing.
 In general, diets high in sugar, refined starches and saturated and trans-fats but low in omega-3 fatty acids, antioxidants and fiber are known for encouraging inflammation.
 (9)

 Trans fats — Trans fats are known for triggering inflammation throughout the entire body.
 Trans fats can be found in fast foods, fried products and processed foods.
 (10)

 Processed foods — Not only do they often contain trans fat, but they also may contain chemicals, dyes and other unhealthy additives.

 White and wheat products — These can act as anti-nutrients, pulling beneficial vitamins and minerals out of your body.
-Check out 10 Antinutrients to Get Out of Your Diet … and Life.

 5. Essential Oils